rituraj49/travel-api/notes.md

 ### two fare fields in booking response
 ### how to divide fare between passengers for booking
 ### price and tax fields to be included for each passenger fare in booking and whether yqTax and pgCharge would be divided among the travelers or added to each traveler.
+### Id and journeyWayType in ticket response passenger barcode section
+### Why is there an invoice details array and invoice outside the array also
+### what is invoice status 3

 ## Booking Flow -
 ### booking request traveler fare details would be taken from the fare quote response.